MauritaniaOfficial Name: Islamic Republic of Mauritania

 The U.S. Embassy is located between the Presidency building and the Spanish Embassy on Rue Abdallaye.
 The postal address is B.P.
 222, Nouakchott, Mauritania.

 Emergency After-Hours Telephone: +(222) 3662-8163

 Emergency Consular Recording: (to relay messages during emergency situations): +(222) 4525-3701

 The Islamic Republic of Mauritania is a developing country in northwestern Africa.
 Arabic is the official language, but French is widely used and several local languages are also spoken.
 Tourist facilities in the capital, Nouakchott, are adequate, but limited or non-existent elsewhere.
 Read the Department of State Fact Sheet on Mauritania for additional information.

 Entry, Exit & Visa Requirements

-A passport, visa,and evidence of yellow fever vaccination are required.
+A passport, visa, and evidence of yellow fever vaccination are required.
 Mauritanian visas require an invitation or sponsor, can take several months to process, and must be obtained prior to travel.
-Visas are no longer available at border crossings or at the airport upon arrival.
-For the most current visa information, contact the Embassy of the Islamic Republic of Mauritania, 2129 Leroy Place NW, Washington, DC 20008, telephone (202) 232-5700, or email the Mauritanian Permanent Mission to the United Nations, 211 East 43rd Street, Suite 2000, New York, NY 10017, telephone (212) 986-7963 or 8189.
+Visas may not be available at border crossings or at the airport upon arrival.
+For the most current visa information, contact the Embassy of the Islamic Republic of Mauritania, 2129 Leroy Place NW, Washington, DC 20008, telephone (202) 232-5700, or the Mauritanian Permanent Mission to the United Nations, 211 East 43rd Street, Suite 2000, New York, NY 10017, telephone (212) 986-7963 or 8189.
 Overseas, inquiries should be made at the nearest Mauritanian embassy or consulate.
 The U.S. Embassy in Nouakchott cannot provide assistance to private citizens seeking Mauritanian visas.